siglens/siglens-docs/docs/installation/git.md

 *Installing Siglens using Git*

-We are going to clone the SigLens repository and run it locally.
-Please ensure that you have [git](https://git-scm.com/) set up on your system.

 The Git approach for installing SigLens is ideal for users who prefer a hands-on experience and want to customize settings directly.
 Cloning the repository and running locally provides transparency and control, making it ideal for developers and system administrators who enjoy a more involved installation process.

 ## System Requirements